awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ### Changing the resource names<a name="bootstrapping-custom-synth-names"></a>

 All the other `DefaultStackSynthesizer` properties relate to the names of the resources in the modern bootstrapping template\.
-You only need to pass any of these properties if you modified the bootstrap template and changed the resource names or naming scheme\.
+You only need to provide any of these properties if you modified the bootstrap template and changed the resource names or naming scheme\.

 All properties accept the special placeholders `${Qualifier}`, `${AWS::Partition}`, `${AWS::AccountId}`, and `${AWS::Region}`\.
 These placeholders are replaced with the values of the `qualifier` parameter and with the values of the AWS partition, account ID, and region for the stack's environment, respectively\.

-The following example shows all the available properties for `DefaultStackSynthesizer` along with their default values, as if you were instantiating the synthesizer that way\.
+The following example shows all the available properties for `DefaultStackSynthesizer` along with their default values, as if you were instantiating the synthesizer\.

 ------
 #### [ TypeScript ]